1. Main points

 Energy efficiency score

-The energy efficiency score (SAP score) is a measure of the overall efficiency of a building.
-This score is based on the performance of the building and its fixed services (such as heating and lighting).
-The higher the score, the more energy-efficient the home.
-The score is produced during an Energy Performance Certificate (EPC) assessment and is based on standardised assumptions for occupancy and behaviour.
+The energy efficiency score (Standard Assessment Procedure (SAP) score or Reduced data SAP (RdSAP)) is a measure of the overall efficiency of a building.
+This score is based on the performance of the building and its fixed services, such as heating and lighting.
+The higher the score, the more energy efficient the home.
+The score is produced during an Energy Performance Certificate assessment and is based on standardised assumptions for occupancy and behaviour.
 This enables a like-for-like comparison of a dwelling’s energy efficiency performance.

 Energy Performance Certificate

-Energy Performance Certificates (EPCs) are required for all buildings (domestic and non-domestic), when constructed, sold or rented.
-There are some exemptions, for example for buildings used as places of worship.
+Energy Performance Certificates (EPCs) are required for all domestic and non-domestic buildings, when constructed, sold, or let.
+There are some exemptions, like for buildings used as places of worship.
 EPCs are valid for 10 years.
 The EPC records how energy efficient a property is as a building.
 The EPC uses an A-to-G rating scale, where A is the most efficient and G is the least efficient.
 The certificate also lists the potential rating of the building if all the cost-effective measures are installed.

 Existing dwelling